conradakunga/Blog/_posts/2025-05-30-designing-building-packaging-a-scalable-testable-net-open-source-component-part-23-refactoring-amazon-storage-engine-for-initialization.md

 }
 ```

-Again, we have some repetition here - we are creating another `AmazonS3Client`, but this one is specifically to perform initialization work, as well as its necessary configuration.
+Again, we have some repetition here - we are creating another `AmazonS3Client`, but this one is **specifically to perform initialization work**, as well as its necessary configuration.

 The last step is the methods that all currently call `InitializeAsync`: